 In India there are many such occasions when a large number of people prefer to start something new or buy something, for the long term.
 Two days before Diwali is Dhan Teras when people prefer to buy some jewellery, gold or metal items.
 Again for a large number of people Akshaya Tritiya, which usually comes in April every year, is the best day to invest in gold.
 There are also people who prefer to buy new things around Dushera.
 Of late financial planners and advisors are prodding their clients to start investing for the long run on an auspicious day.
 They say that although investing for the long term could be started on any day, irrespective of market conditions or the occasion, but if someone starts investing on an auspicious occasion, he/she usually shows some extra sentimental attachment to such investments.
 “He won’t redeem the money easily, which in turn pays good dividend in the long run,” said a Mumbai based financial planner.

 For a regular and disciplined approach to investing, an investor can take the systematic investment route, popularly called SIP, in any type of mutual fund scheme.
-An SIP could be set up in equity, debt and gold funds to realise their short, medium and long term financial goals, financial planners and advisors say.
+An SIP could be set up in SIP, Debt and gold funds to realise their short, medium and long term financial Goals, financial planners and advisors say.
 A new trend is also catching up among investors, that is of gifting an SIP, which one could start on an auspicious occasion also.

-Investors can take the SIP route in equity schemes, debt schemes and gold fund of funds to reach their financial milestones
+Investors can take the SIP route in SIP schemes, Debt schemes and gold fund of funds to reach their financial milestones

 Although the going was tough during the initial years, as the latest numbers show, the perseverance of fund houses are showing very good results as the latest industry data show.
 Monthly SIPs are now more than a 1.6 crore in number and in September 2017 alone, over Rs 5,500 crore has come into the industry from SIPs.